Toyota Spreads Kindness and Joy This Holiday Season

 One of Two Heartwarming National Holiday Ads Debuts During NBC's "Christmas in Rockefeller Center"

 PLANO, Texas, Dec.
-1, 2022 /PRNewswire/ -- With the holidays upon us, Toyota is celebrating the joy of the season with a special message about spreading kindness.
+1, 2022 /PRNewswire-HISPANIC PR WIRE/ -- With the holidays upon us, Toyota is celebrating the joy of the season with a special message about spreading kindness.
 "Like No One's Watching," the first of two Toyota holiday ads, debuted last night during NBC's primetime special, "Christmas in Rockefeller Center," with a personalized throw from a show host.

 "Like No One's Watching" is a :60 spot that shares the touching story of a young woman, Clara, who takes it upon herself to perform selfless acts of kindness for others throughout the holiday season.
 In the spot, Clara is shown delivering groceries to her elderly neighbor, leaving a small gift for another young neighbor, and helping to catch and return a neighbor's dog that escaped.
 The spot shows Clara alone in her city, choosing to help cover her coworker's shift for the holidays.
 In the final scene, Clara arrives home on Christmas Eve where she is surprised by a group of neighbors who are returning the favor with a Christmas tree and gifts.
 "Like No One's Watching" was created by Saatchi & Saatchi and directed by Oscar Nominated director Ted Melfi.